► Seven-seat SUV driven in the UK

 The CX-80 is essentially a stretched CX-60, with a longer wheelbase, a third row of seats and a new rear end, which isn’t exactly its finest angle – and that’s putting it kindly.
 It’s around 25cm longer and 3cm taller, while Mazda has also tweaked the suspension for more comfort – a bone of contention with the CX-60.

 Mazda is predicting quite modest UK sales figures, but hopes (like the CX-60) to tempt buyers across from more premium brands.
-It lists the significantly more expensive Mercedes GLE and BMW X5 as rivals, as well as more mainstream competition such as the Kia Sorento, which has also had a recent refresh.
+It lists the significantly more expensive Mercedes-Benz GLE and BMW X5 as rivals, as well as more mainstream competition such as the Kia Sorento, which has also had a recent refresh.

 What are the specs?

-Engine choice is largely the same as the CX-60, except the entry-level rear-wheel-drive diesel isn’t available in the CX-80 – as much as I love the idea of a RWD seven-seat SUV.
+Engine choice is largely the same as the CX-60, except the entry-level rear-wheel-drive diesel isn’t available in the CX-80 – as much as we love the idea of a RWD seven-seat SUV.
 As such, all models come with all-wheel-drive and an eight-speed automatic gearbox.
 There’s the option of a plug-in hybrid or Mazda’s clever straight-six diesel.
 Mazda initially promised a straight-six Skyactiv-X petrol engine but says changing market conditions mean it’s no longer on the table.

 The only other engine is Mazda’s 3.3-litre straight-six mild-hybrid diesel engine first seen in the CX-60.
 The Japanese firm takes an unusual approach to engines and doesn’t believe in downsizing owing to a larger capacity engine’s better thermal efficiency.
-As a result, it’s almost twice the capacity of most rivals and a bit of a novelty these days, with no derv offered from South Korean rivals.
+As a result, it’s almost twice the capacity of most rivals and a bit of a novelty these days, with derv no longer offered from South Korean rivals.
 The diesel will be limited in its audience, but Mazda believes it can poach buyers from rivals that are shunning diesels – even Volvo XC90 customers.

-Like on the CX-60, the plug-in hybrid continues to let the side down.
+As with the CX-60, the plug-in hybrid continues to let the side down.
 It’s surprisingly dim-witted for a PHEV, and you really need the car in Sport mode for it to seem anywhere near as fast as the figures suggest, and feels no faster than the diesel.
-The PHEV is also not refined in the slightest, and unlike rivals which hide the transition from electric motor to engine well, in the CX-80 you’re always aware of the power source in operation.
-It also makes random, disconcerting noises on occasion, with vibrations being felt under your feet if you endeavour to put your food down.
-Like on the CX-60, the diesel is the better car to drive, being more refined and smoother, while the small weight saving over the PHEV makes it slightly more nimble.
+The PHEV is also not refined in the slightest, and unlike rivals which hide the transition from electric motor to engine so well, in the CX-80 you’re always aware of the power source in operation.

-Mazda’s cars are well-regarded for the way they drove, and the CX-80 is no exception.
+Mazda’s cars are well-regarded for the way they drive, and the CX-80 is no exception.
 The steering is particualrly well-weighted and accurate for a car of this class.
-Mazda hasn’t tried to hide the CX-80’s size or weight too much, with plenty of roll through th corners if you put your foot down, but this is a seven-seat SUV with no sporty preconceptions, so this is to be expected.
-A tight turning circle and excellent all-round visibility are particualrly useful traits for car in this class, too.
-One of the few things I’d change is lower the seating position, which just feels too perched even by SUV standards.
+Mazda hasn’t tried to hide the CX-80’s size or weight too much, with plenty of roll through th corners if you put your foot down.
+But it is well tied down, and does feel reasonably agile thanks to the quick steering – more than acceptable for a seven-seat SUV with no sporty preconceptions.

-What’s this like inside?
+What’s it like inside?

 Mazda has put those extra dimensions in the CX-80 to good use and created a particularly spacious SUV.
 Unlike a Skoda Kodiaq, seven seats are standard across the line-up, with a six-seat configuration including two captain’s chairs in the middle row available as an option on Homura and Homura Plus models.
 As on the Kia EV9, which is available in a similar configuration, seven seats always make the most sense.